awsdocs/amazon-emr-release-guide/doc_source/emr-hive-differences.md

      "dynamodb.column.mapping" = "hashKey:HashKey,recordTimeStamp:RangeKey");
 ```

-### Set DynamoDB Throughput Values Per Table<a name="emr-hive-set-ddb-throughput"></a>
+### Set DynamoDB throughput values per table<a name="emr-hive-set-ddb-throughput"></a>

 Amazon EMR Hive enables you to set the DynamoDB readThroughputPercent and writeThroughputPercent settings on a per table basis in the table definition\.
 The following Amazon EMR Hive script shows how to set the throughput values\.
-For more information about DynamoDB throughput values, see [Specifying Read and Write Requirements for Tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithDDTables.html#ProvisionedThroughput)\.
+For more information about DynamoDB throughput values, see [Specifying read and write requirements for tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithDDTables.html#ProvisionedThroughput)\.

 ```
 CREATE EXTERNAL TABLE dynamodb(hashKey STRING, recordTimeStamp BIGINT, map<String, String> fullColumn)